theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Can't Reproduce`: An issue that cannot be reproduced
     - `Solved`: An issue that has been solved
     - `Stale`: This issue has been automatically marked as stale because lack of recent activity
-    - `Locked`: This issue has been automatically locked since there has not been any recent activity after it was closed

 Pull requests related: